jfspps/MySQL-notes/More_data_types.markdown

 TIMESTAMP is very similar to DATETIME except for:

-  a.
-DATETIME has a much larger time period range whereas TIMESTAMP starts at the year 1970 and finishes around year 2038.
+- DATETIME has a much larger time period range whereas TIMESTAMP starts at the year 1970 and finishes around year 2038.
-  b.
-TIMESTAMP requires less memory to store
+- TIMESTAMP requires less memory to store.

 TIMESTAMP is useful for sotring time and date when records are created or edited.
 For example: